-Future Generations is a series of interviews in which we invite individuals in different fields to talk about their visions of the world we will leave for our future generations.
-We discuss the biggest challenges faced by future generations, their hopes, and why not, a little piece of advice.
+Future Generations is a series of interviews in which we invite individuals in different fields to talk about their visions of the world we will leave for future generations.
+We discuss the biggest challenges faced by future generations, their hopes, and, why not, a little piece of advice.

 Julia Bodin is the founder of Let’s Talk Waste, a series of workshops and team experiences for companies to raise awareness and find solutions to stop plastic pollution at the source of consumption and conception habits.
-She is also a co-founder of Future of Waste, a project that creates the right conditions to foster dialogue, connection, and collaboration between decision-makers who have a role in the transition towards a regenerative economy in a region.
+She is also a co-founder of Future of Waste.
+This project creates the right conditions to foster dialogue, connection, and collaboration between decision-makers who have a role in the transition towards a regenerative economy in a region.

-Anh (A): What do you think are the biggest challenges for future generations?
+Anh (A): What are the biggest challenges for future generations, in your opinion?

-Julia (J): I think one of the biggest challenges for us, and for the future generations, would be to define a new way to be connected to one another and to nature.
-Most of our current issues – ranging from immigration, gender equality, waste, and how to move towards a more circular economy – come from the fact that we are not collaborating enough.
-There are not enough discussions, dialogues, and conversations to understand and be understood so that together we can find out solutions that make sense for all involved people.
+Julia (J): I think one of the biggest challenges for us and future generations would be to define a new way to be connected to one another and to nature.
+Most of our current issues – from immigration, gender equality, waste, and how to move towards a more circular economy – come from the fact that we are not collaborating enough.
+There are not enough discussions, dialogues, and conversations to understand and be understood so that we can find solutions that make sense for all involved people.

-The question is how can our generations start the work?
+The question is, how can our generations start the work?
 We could learn from nature and natural ecosystems.
 They are the perfect example of interconnectedness, in which everything is interlinked, and everyone has a role to play.
-All species rely on each other in order to thrive and survive.
+All species rely on each other to thrive and survive.

-(A): What are the conditions that can favour this vision of the future?
+(A) What conditions can favour this vision of the future?
 What are the groundworks that we could prepare for future generations?

-(J): Again, we need to have more dialogues and above all, nurture open-mindedness and open-heartedness.
-I have an example to illustrate this: a several-month process on obesity and malnutrition including dialogues between members of a school community, members of the favelas, and decision-makers at Coca-Cola and Pepsi, yielded an unlikely result.
-The idea was to discuss how products with a high level of sugar could lead to obesity and malnutrition problems in young children in the community, hence affecting the life-long health of these children in the future.
-Through conversations, not confrontations, a decision was made by the big corporation to against business as usual and to stop providing sugar drinks in the schools of the region.
+(J) Again, we need to have more dialogues and nurture open-mindedness and open-heartedness.
+I have an example to illustrate this: a several-month process on obesity and malnutrition, including conversations between members of a school community, the favelas, and decision-makers at Coca-Cola and Pepsi, yielded an unlikely result.
+The idea was to discuss how products with a high sugar level could lead to obesity and malnutrition problems in young children in the community, hence affecting the life-long health of these children in the future.
+Through conversations, not confrontations, a decision was made by the giant corporation to go against business as usual and to stop providing sugar drinks in the schools of the region.

-The dialogues, I believe, helped the decision-makers to reconnect to their humanity, by asking them the right questions: what are the things that they would be proud to leave behind and to be a part of?
-What is the legacy they would leave on Earth: raising a generation of children that are obese and at the same time malnourished, or bringing up healthy and intelligent children for the future?
+I believe the dialogues helped the decision-makers reconnect to their humanity by asking them the right questions: what are the things they would be proud to leave behind and to be a part of?
+What is the legacy they would leave behind on Earth: raising a generation of children that are obese and at the same time malnourished or bringing up healthy and intelligent children for the future?

-Another dialogue that I can tell happened in Switzerland, between an activist for animal rights, who advocate the banning of industrial animal farming in Switzerland, and a person who runs a slaughterhouse.
+Another dialogue I can tell happened in Switzerland between an animal rights activist advocating banning industrial animal farming in Switzerland and a person who runs a slaughterhouse.
 Through conversations, they became friends with lots of respect for each other, despite their many differences.
-The slaughterhouse owner also questioned the legacy he would leave behind, and shared that he also wanted things to change.
+The slaughterhouse owner also questioned the legacy he would leave behind and shared that he wanted things to change.
 As a starting point, he let the activist’s team use his facilities to advocate for animal rights.

 (A) Wonderful stories to illustrate the power of such a simple action as talking to each other.
 This gives me much hope for my own work.
 And you, what would you hope for the future generations?

-(J) What I really hope for them is to keep an open mind, to meet people without judgment.
+(J) What I really hope for them is to keep an open mind and to meet people without judgment.
 I also hope that we – the parents, the people who come before – find the strength to continue to educate our children to keep an open mind and to have no judgment towards any group of people.
-This is an enormous responsibility, but also enormous power to shape the minds of future generations.
+This is an enormous responsibility, but also immense power to shape the minds of future generations.

 (A) Besides parents, what is the role of schools in shaping future minds?

-(J) We tend to rely a lot on the educational system, but they can only do the supporting work.
-I think parents have a key role here.
-Indeed, our schools can also support by teaching more important things than the typical school topics, such as empathy and emotions.
-Even though math, reading, history, and so on are important, what is the point if we don’t have human beings who can behave correctly, righteously and lovingly?
+(J) We tend to rely heavily on the educational system, but they can only do the supporting work.
+I think parents have a crucial role here.
+Indeed, our schools can also support this by teaching more essential things than typical school topics, such as empathy and emotions.
+Even though math, reading, history, and so on are crucial, what is the point if we don’t have human beings who can behave correctly, righteously and lovingly?

 Nordic countries are definitely on the right track on this.
-For example in Finland, young students spend much less time doing math and science, but play more outdoors, and have more moments for creativity through drawing and knitting.
-Meanwhile, in France or Switzerland where we live, students are still having very long and often stressful days at school, learning science and literature, etc. slowly forgetting how to be creative and connected to their emotions.
-In addition to that, it has been proved that Finnish students still can score better on math tests than those in France and Switzerland.
+For example, in Finland, young students spend much less time doing math and science but play more outdoors and have more moments for creativity through drawing and knitting.
+Meanwhile, in France or Switzerland, where we live, students still have very long and often stressful days at school, learning science and literature, etc., slowly forgetting how to be creative and connected to their emotions.
+In addition, it has been proved that Finnish students can still score better on math tests than those in France and Switzerland.

-Basic school subjects are important, but in order to raise healthy and loving children, we definitely can shift our schools towards more physical activities, or ones that require empathy and collaboration.
+Basic school subjects are important, but to raise healthy and loving children, we can shift our schools towards more physical activities or ones that require empathy and collaboration.

 (A) Indeed.
-And the benefits of that, as you said, are to bring up human beings who can behave righteously and lovingly.
+And the benefits of that are to bring up human beings who can behave righteously and lovingly.
 Can you tell us a bit about your work?

 Meanwhile, for Future of waste, we create spaces for interconnectedness, in which stakeholders in the regenerative economy transition can come together to have a series of meaningful dialogues to understand each other’s point of view and posture as well as collectively identify the root cause of our failure to move toward a better future for the generations to come.